macwinlin-studio/bilibili-query-information/README.md

     * Number Of Attention
     * Number Of Fans
 ### V1.1
-* Change app Icon be added
+* Change app icon button be added
 * Add error text prompt to prevent program error.
 ### V2.0 Function
 * The user can change the icon by himself.